KelseyMChapman/PizzaTopping/README.md

-# PizzaTopping
+# PizzaToppingApp

 Example of Parsing data from a file.

-Used: C#, .NET, JSON
+Use of C#, .NET, JSON

 Instructions: Download zip file.
 Save the file and unzip.
 Find application in folder TopRankedToppings --> obj --> debug --> TopRankedToppings.exe